A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 And because the cost of CSR has mostly been added to silver plan rates since 2018, premium subsidies are much larger than they were before 2018, and are disproportionately large compared with the cost of non-silver plans.
 For enrollees who received premium subsidies in 2021, the average subsidy amount (before the ARP boosted subsidies significantly) was $486/month; in 2017, it was $373/month.
 Not all of that increase was due to the handling of CSR costs, but a significant portion of it was.

 In August 2018, HHS issued guidance on the issue, actively encouraging states to promote on-exchange-only silver loading.
-Quite a few states took that approach for 2018, but even more did so for 2019, including North Dakota, Delaware, Vermont, and Colorado, where insurers weren’t allowed to silver load at all for 2018.
-West Virginia joined them for 2022, leaving only Indiana and Mississippi where a broad load approach is still required as of 2024.
-(In DC, the cost of CSR is still not being added at all, but very few enrollees in DC receive CSR benefits, so the cost is negligible.)
+Quite a few states took that approach for 2018, but even more did so for 2019, including North Dakota, Delaware, Vermont, and Colorado, where insurers weren't allowed to silver load at all for 2018.
+West Virginia joined them for 2022, leaving only Indiana and Mississippi where a broad load approach is still required as of 2026 (broad load means the cost of CSR is spread across the premiums of all plans, rather than just Silver plans).

 In most states, the cost of CSR is added only to on-exchange Silver plans.
 Separate off-exchange-only silver plans are available in many areas, without the cost of CSR added to their premiums.
-This provides an alternative for people who want to buy a silver plan but who don’t qualify for premium subsidies, since they have to pay full-price for their plan and the option without the cost of CSR added to the premiums is more affordable.
-(But note that far fewer people are ineligible for premium subsidies now, thanks to the ARP’s elimination of the “subsidy cliff.”
-This will continue to be the case through at least 2025) In addition, since the cost of CSR is then added to a smaller total number of plans (since it’s not added to the plans that are only sold outside the exchange), the additional amount that’s added to each plan is larger, resulting in even bigger premium subsidies for everyone who qualifies for premium subsidies.
+This provides an alternative for people who want to buy a silver plan but who don't qualify for premium subsidies, since they have to pay full price for their plan and the option without the cost of CSR added to the premiums is more affordable.
+In addition, since the cost of CSR is then added to a smaller total number of plans (since it's not added to the plans that are only sold outside the exchange), the additional amount that's added to each plan is larger, resulting in even bigger premium subsidies for everyone who qualifies for premium subsidies.

 Enrollees can still get CSR benefits, and premium subsidies are much larger than they would have been if CSR funding had continued

-CSR benefits are still fully available to eligible enrollees who select silver plans, and Native American cost-sharing reduction benefits are available to Native American enrollees.
+CSR benefits are still fully available to eligible enrollees who select Silver plans, and cost-sharing reduction benefits are available to American Indians and Alaska Native enrollees.
 In short, nothing has changed about eligibility for cost-sharing subsidies.
 But rather than the federal government directly reimbursing insurers for the cost of CSR, the cost is now almost universally being added to silver plan premiums.

 Since premium subsidy amounts are based on the cost of silver plans (specifically, the benchmark silver plan in each area), premium subsidies are much larger than they would otherwise have been (as noted above, average subsidy amounts were about 30% larger in 2021 than they were in 2017; a significant portion of the increase was due to silver loading that went into effect in most states in 2018 or 2019).
-Even before the American Rescue Plan made subsidies much more robust, enrollees with modest incomes in many parts of the country were eligible for free bronze plans — or even free gold plans, in some cases — after their premium subsidies are applied (with the American Rescue Plan in place, even more enrollees are eligible for free bronze, gold, or silver plans).
+Even before the American Rescue Plan made subsidies much more robust, enrollees with modest incomes in many parts of the country were eligible for free bronze plans — or even free gold plans, in some cases — after their premium subsidies were applied (with the American Rescue Plan in place, even more enrollees became eligible for free bronze, gold, or silver plans, but the ARP subsidy enhancements are not available in 2026, as Congress allowed them to expire at the end of 2025).

-According to a Kaiser Family Foundation analysis, there were already 4.5 million uninsured Americans who could get FREE bronze plans for 2021, after the premium subsidies were applied.
+According to a KFF analysis, there were already 4.5 million uninsured Americans who could get FREE bronze plans for 2021, after the premium subsidies were applied.
 That was about 16% of the total uninsured population in the US.
 And again, the American Rescue Plan significantly increased the number of people eligible for a premium-free plan, including premium-free Silver plans.
-After the ARP was implemented, an updated Kaiser Family Foundation analysis found that at least 6 million uninsured Americans were eligible for premium-free coverage in the marketplace.
+After the ARP was implemented, an updated KFF analysis found that at least 6 million uninsured Americans were eligible for premium-free coverage in the marketplace.
+Although the ARP subsidy enhancements were not extended past the end 2025, some enrollees are still eligible for premium-free Bronze or Gold plans in 2026.

 Although deductibles are high on bronze plans, all plans include free preventive care, and coverage for non-preventive care with a high deductible is certainly better than no coverage at all.
 Keep in mind that insurance companies tend to have negotiated rates that are far below the amounts that doctors and hospitals bill.
 If an in-network provider bills $2,000 and your insurer's approved amount is $750, you only have to pay $750, even if you have a high deductible and are thus responsible for paying the full bill.
 This is an often-overlooked benefit of having health insurance, even if the deductible seems impossibly high.

-It’s important to understand that many of those 6 million people might be better served by picking a Silver plan if they’re eligible for cost-sharing reductions, and the American Rescue Plan makes it much more realistic for them to do so.
-This is particularly true if their MAGI doesn’t exceed 200% of the poverty level ($29,160 for a single person in 2023), since the most robust CSR benefits are available for people with income up to 200% of the poverty level.
+It's important to understand that many people who can access premium-free Marketplace plans will be better served by picking a Silver plan if they're eligible for cost-sharing reductions.
+This is particularly true if their MAGI doesn't exceed 200% of the poverty level ($31,300 for a single person in 2026 in the continental U.S.), since the most robust CSR benefits are available for people with income up to 200% of the poverty level.
 Yes, the Silver plan will have higher premiums, but it will also provide more robust coverage than a free Bronze plan.
-But if you’re uninsured and simply can’t afford the premium for a Silver plan, enrolling in a free Bronze plan is far preferable to remaining uninsured.
+But if you're uninsured and simply can't afford the premium for a Silver plan, enrolling in a free Bronze plan is far preferable to remaining uninsured.

 What do I need to know about CSR pricing if I don't qualify for premium subsidies?

-People who don’t get premium subsidies have to pay the higher premiums that include the cost of CSR, but in most states, this only applies if they select a silver plan (but note that most people do qualify for premium subsidies, especially with the American Rescue Plan and Inflation Reduction Act in place).
+People who don't get premium subsidies have to pay the higher premiums that include the cost of CSR, but in most states, this only applies if they select a silver plan.
 And in states where the cost of CSR is added only to on-exchange plans, lower-cost off-exchange silver plans are available to people in this situation.
-California led the way on this approach, but numerous other states also adopted it.

-There was no easy answer to this, but it’s an issue that HHS addressed for 2020 and future years.
-Starting in 2020, people with off-exchange coverage (including those who take advantage of lower-cost silver plans outside the exchange) who experience an income change that makes them subsidy-eligible are allowed to switch to an on-exchange plan at that point.
+Subsidies are never available for off-exchange plans.
+But starting in 2020, people with off-exchange coverage (including those who take advantage of lower-cost silver plans outside the exchange) who experience an income change that makes them subsidy-eligible are allowed to switch to an on-exchange plan at that point.

-Note that although HealthCare.gov planned to offer this special enrollment period starting in 2020, they made it optional for state-run exchanges—so there’s no guarantee that all of the state-run exchanges offer this special enrollment period.
+Note that although HealthCare.gov began to offer this special enrollment period starting in 2020, HHS made it optional for state-run exchanges—so there's no guarantee that all of the state-run exchanges offer this special enrollment period.
+It's also important to note that switching plans mid-year will result in your accumulated out-of-pocket costs resetting to $0 under the new plan.
 For reference, the details of this special enrollment period are outlined here.

 Despite CSR defunding, the federal government is still picking up most of the tab via larger premium subsidies